 - Planks- This move requires focus and concentration as well as balance, which is why it’s best for beginners.
 It helps to build core stability by strengthening the muscles around the pelvic area and lower back while training your body to lift more weight with less effort in other exercises like squats or deadlifts.

 - Deadlifts- Deadlifts are one of the best exercises to strengthen your core muscles.
 This is because it involves the thighs, hips, and lower back muscles.
 This exercise also improves your hip mobility and posture.
-If you have weak core muscles, this can cause a host of chronic problems such as back pain and injuries.
-While performing deadlifts, you need to keep in mind that you should not bend your spine beyond its natural range of movement.
+However, if you have weak core muscles, this can cause a host of chronic problems such as lower back and hip pain and other such injuries.
+And in certain escalated situations it might even lead to the need of getting a robotic hip replacement or similar medical procedures.
+Hence, while performing deadlifts, you need to keep in mind that you should not bend your spine beyond its natural range of movement.
 Doing so can cause injuries such as sprain or strain in your back muscles.

 - Hanging Knee Raises – The hanging knee raise is an effective exercise that can help build strong abdominal muscles and improve posture by raising and lengthening the hip flexors, including the IT band, that support the lateral side of the hips.
 It is a great way to strengthen your core and improve your posture.
 You should hold the position for about 30 seconds at a time and repeat this exercise 4-6 times with 15-30 seconds of rest in between.